 Key Differences Between EPF and PPF

-- EPF is governed by Employees Provident Fund And Miscellaneous Provisions Act, 1952 whereas PPF is governed by the Public Provident Fund Act, 1968.
+- EPF is regulated by the Employees Provident Fund and Miscellaneous Fund Act, 1952.
+Conversely, PPF is governed by the Public Provident Fund Scheme, 2019, presently.

-Both EPF and PPF provide the facility of Nomination so that in the case of death of the person concerned the amount is paid to the nominee.
-This can be done in favor of mother, father, spouse and children excluding brother and sister.
-Also, there can be more than one nominee provided the account holder mentions his name at any point in time.
+Both EPF and PPF provide the facility of Nomination so that in the case of death of the person concerned, the amount is paid to the nominee.
+This can be done in favour of mother, father, spouse and children excluding brother and sister.
+Also, there can be more than one nominee provided the account holder mentions their name at any point in time.

-Nomination in favor of any person other than mentioned above is deemed invalid but in case it is done, then the amount is paid to the legal heirs of the deceased account holder.
+Nomination in favour of any person other than mentioned above is deemed invalid but in case it is done, then the amount is paid to the legal heirs of the deceased account holder.